 It’s almost impossible to separate nostalgia from my personal best Game Boy games.
 Like many gamers my age, the Game Boy was the first handheld system I owned, and I still remember it fondly.
 I got it for Christmas in 4th grade with both Link’s Awakening (as a pack-in) and Wario Land.
 And boy, I got a TON of mileage out of those two titles!
-I played for countless hours under the lamp in our living room to ensure I could see the screen (at least we got a long battery life, unlike Game Gear or Nomad!).
+I played for countless hours under the lamp in our living room to ensure I could see the screen (no backlight, but at least we got a long battery life unlike Game Gear or Nomad!).
 Over the years, I slowly added to my collection, and still have all of my original games today!

 10. Teenage Mutant Ninja Turtles: Fall of the Foot Clan

 I literally just finished this game for the first time a few nights ago!
 I saw it on a few other “best Game Boy games” lists and decided to order a cart and manual from eBay.
 While nowhere near as refined as beat ’em up entries like the exquisite Turtles in Time, it’s a solid action title!
 Essentially a 2D action game with mild platforming (like the first Turtles on NES), the game is only 5 stages long and over within an hour.
 But like the excellent Hyperstone Heist, sometimes 5 stages is all you need!
 With detailed sprites and cutscenes, a rockin’ Turtles soundtrack, and fun boss encounters, it’s a great ride!
 Also, I’m a sucker for a good instruction manual, and Fall of the Foot Clan design has 90s nostalgia written all over it.
 It even made my “best Turtles game” list-check it out if you’re a fan.

 9. Mole Mania